grishkam/QuickFigures/README.md

 possibly start asking for help.
 Furthermore, I would be flattered if parts of my work were re-used or repurposed by others.
 I am currently pushing recent changes to this repository.
-The sourcecode for my journal submission is in the QuickFigures.zip file while the .jar file can be used as an ImageJ plugin.

 Please feel free to contact me with any bug reports, questions, recommendations or comments.

 Enjoy the toolset,

 Gregory

 For anyone who is interested in the code, JUnit tests are in [the testing folder](https://github.com/grishkam/QuickFigures/tree/master/TestingQuickFigures).
 If you will be running those tests, you will need the image files in [this location](https://github.com/grishkam/QuickFigures/tree/master/TestingQuickFigures/Testing) and put them in your documents folder in '~\Documents\Quick Figures\Testing'.